sashin123/ruby-methods-readme-onl01-seng-ft-072720/README.md

 That first line, `def greeting`, is called the method signature, it defines the basic properties of the method including the name of the method, `greeting`.

-Once you 'open' a method definition with the `def` keyword, all subsequent lines in your program are considered the method's body, the actual procedure or code that your method will run every time it's called.
+Once you 'open' a method .definition with the `def` keyword, all subsequent lines in your program are considered the method's body, the actual procedure or code that your method will run every time it's called.